 Duck canvas is real canvas, made from the tightly woven fibers of spun cotton.
 For centuries, our seafaring ancestors used it to make sails, covers, bags, clothing, hammocks and tents... later discovering that, when painted, it also worked well for waterproofing the decks of the ships they sailed on.

-In modern times, duck canvas is the preferred choice for many demanding applications throughout the shipping and commercial fishing industries, farming, outdoor expeditions, and in the military.
-Even with so many newer, lightweight materials to choose from, duck canvas is still used for everything from cargo covers to awnings... from windscreens to overcoats... from bags to tool belts and buckets of every description...
+In modern times, duck canvas is still the preferred choice for many demanding applications throughout the shipping and commercial fishing industries, and in the military.
+Duck canvas is still used for everything from cargo covers to awnings... from windscreens to overcoats... from bags to tool belts and buckets of every description...

 That's because duck canvas has certain properties that are unmatched, even by the best-known names in modern synthetic materials.
 Here's the short list: